Skip to content

 interval: 500

-In this example, interval will be overwritten by the timeout value of 3000 which is 3 seconds.
-As we send three icmp packets (count: 3), each one is delayed by 3 seconds which will result in fping taking > 6 seconds to return results.
+In this example, the timeout value of 3000 overwrites the interval.
+3000 milliseconds is 3 seconds.
+LibreNMS sends three ICMP packets (count: 3), and each packet has a delay of 3 seconds. fping therefore needs more than 6 seconds to return a result.

 lnms config:set icmp_check false